-BAYESTAR uses the Bayesian approach to make use of the GW observations and prior distributions across the source parameters.
-It also considers the phase consistency across all detectors in the network.
-The important characteristic of BAYESTAR is to treat the matched filter detection pipeline, such as MBTA, as a measurement system, treating the parameter estimates that it provides as the experimental input data.
-It does not use the full GW time series data as in the case of the rigorous full parameter estimated analysis.
-This approach not only reduces the dimensionality of the data and the signal model, but also allows to avoid directly computing the post-Newtonian model waveforms, making the likelihood much faster to evaluate.
+BAYESTAR uses Bayesian approach to make use of the GW observations and prior distributions across the source parameters, also considers the phase consistency across all detectors in the network.
+The important uniqueness of the BAYESTAR is to treat the matched filter detection pipeline, such as MBTA, as a measurement system in and of itself, treating the point parameter estimates that it provides as the experimental input data, not the full GW time series data that is used by the rigorous full parameter estimated analysis.
+This approach not only reduces the dimensionality of the data and the signal model, but also allow to avoid directly computing the post-Newtonian model waveforms, making the likelihood much faster to evaluate.

-The BAYESTAR likelihood function depends only on trigger information, namely, the time, the phase and the SNR amplitude of the GW event at each detector.
+The likelihood function of the BAYESTAR depends on only information related with the trigger comprising a coincidence, so that, the time, phase SNR amplitude on arrival of GW at each detector.
 BAYESTAR uses the leading order independences of errors in the extrinsic and intrinsic parameters by keeping the masses fixed at the values estimated by the detection pipeline.
 The simplified probability distribution for the sky positions of sources are generated by numerically integrating the probability in each pixel of the sky map.

-All detected GW candidate events are followed up with sky localization probability by BAYESTAR.
+All detected GW candidate events are followed up with probability sky localization by BAYESTAR.
 An example of the sky map generated by BAYESTAR is shown in figure 8.2.

-Figure 8.2: Sky map probability generated by BAYESTAR for a simulated GW event detected by MBTA with H1-L1 network (green), H1-L1-V1 network (blue).
+Figure 8.2: Probability sky map generated by BAYESTAR for a simulated GW event detected by MBTA with H1-L1 network (green), H1-L1-V1 network (blue).
 Astro-hours-Mollweide projection is used as geographic coordinates in this plot.
-The star shows the position of the injected GW signal and the projected area describes the 90 % confidence area.
+The star shows the location of the injected GW signal and the projected area describes the 90 % confidence area.